Smorodov/goptical/README.md

 * Bram de Greve, "Reflections and Refractions in Ray Tracing," 2004.
 This paper appears to be the source for the refraction equations originally used by GNU Optical.
 My plan is to use Feder's equations instead.

 * Telescope Optics - GNU Optical source code has references to this, it is unclear whether this is a reference to the book of this name by Rutten and Venrooij.
 It appears that the equations for interection of rays with surfaces may have been based upon this; however my plan is to use Feder's equations instead.

+## Related Projects

+The project 'ray' originally written by Don Wells at NRAO implements Feder's equations for ray tracing.
+This has been a valuable source for the new implementation in this project.

 ## LICENSE